Oathbreaker (band): Musical style

-Oathbreaker's eclectic style has been associated with various genres within the realms of punk rock, heavy metal and avant-garde music including black metal, post-hardcore, hardcore punk, post-metal, post-black metal, screamo, metalcore, crust punk, d-beat, sludge metal, art metal, shoegazing, and post-rock.
+Oathbreaker's eclectic style has been associated with various genres within the realms of punk rock, heavy metal and avant-garde music including black metal, post-hardcore, hardcore punk, post-metal, post-black metal, screamo, metalcore, crust punk, d-beat, sludge metal, art metal, shoegaze, and post-rock.
 It has been compared to that of Cobalt and Ghost Bath as well as Deathwish Inc. labelmates Deafheaven, Converge, Touché Amoré, Loma Prieta, and Planes Mistaken for Stars.
 Caro Tanghe's vocals have received attention as a prominent aspect of the band's sound; Exclaim noted that her "higher pitched screams rival [Converge's] Jacob Bannon's, while simultaneously being close enough to a black metal shriek, and desperate enough for screamo" while Stereogum praised her singing, stating it is "often melodic, and multi-tracked, and it gives these gigantic songs greater mass and momentum, as well as humanity and maybe even vulnerability."
 Furthermore, Metal Injection described her lyricism as "haunting and poetic, gothic and honest."